😂How to add man and zip to "git bash" nén zip, tar, extract zip (ok)

 no need to install any external zip tool.

-ShareImprove this answerFollowanswered Feb 7, 2022 at 18:13Vikram Sapate's user avatarVikram Sapate87199 silver badges1414 bronze badges
+Sharearrow-up-rightImprove this answerarrow-up-rightFollowanswered Feb 7, 2022 at 18:13Vikram Sapate's user avatararrow-up-rightVikram Sapatearrow-up-right87199 silver badges1414 bronze badges

-Add a comment8
+Add a commentarrow-up-right8

 I install 7zip with choco using PowerShell (you must be admin to use Choco)